peterjobes/jekyll-now/2019-07-01-running-with-data.md

 * my accumulated time
 * the winner's splits

 Using this data I could compare myself with the winner and see whether there was anything to note.
 Was I proportionally slower on ascent or descent?
 Were any of my splits outliers?
+Where could I reasonably expect to make savings?

 I then started to set targets based on a combination of what I thought was possible and my target time.
 I'd ran the 2017 race in 4:37:12 and was keen to get below four hours in 2018.
 If your goal doesn't scare the hell out of you it's time to set a harder one, right?